tasmota/tasmotizer/README.md

 ## Features

- - Automatic backup of current ESP image before flashing: in case you want to return to manufacturer firmware
+ - Automatic backup of current ESP image before flashing: in case you want to return to manufacturer firmware<br/>
+ Now supporting backup sizes up to 16MB

  - Flash local .bin images, or simply select from release or development images: it will download them automatically

  - Send configuration to flashed device via serial: one-click configure of Wifi (including recovery AP), MQTT, Module and/or Template

+ - Single-click get the IP of your device

  - Dark theme: proven to increase flashing speed and reliability

 ## Installation and how to run

- - For Windows: [get Windows  standalone executable](https://github.com/tasmota/tasmotizer/releases) (thanks @Jason2866)<br/>
+ - Option 1: [get Windows  standalone executable](https://github.com/tasmota/tasmotizer/releases) (thanks @Jason2866)<br/>
- _In the odd case of your antivirus going haywire over that application, it's a [false positive](https://github.com/pyinstaller/pyinstaller/issues/3802)._
+ In the odd case of your antivirus going haywire over that application, it's a [false positive](https://github.com/pyinstaller/pyinstaller/issues/3802)._

+ - Option 2: `pip3 install tasmotizer` and then simply run `tasmotizer.py` from the shell/command line

- - For all: Clone the repo, `pip3 install PyQt5 pyserial` followed by `python3 tasmotizer.py ` and flash away!
+ - Option 3: Clone the repo, `pip3 install PyQt5 pyserial` followed by `python3 tasmotizer.py ` and flash away!

 ## Screenshots